Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 Investors assume this risk because, on the flip side, these investments offer the potential for more growth than conservative investments can provide.

 In other words, be prepared to ride out the ups and downs.
 Don’t get off the train, but take precautions.
-You may wind up a little battered along the way, but you’ll be in better shape than if you didn’t invest.
+You may wind up a little battered along the way, but you’ll be in better shape than you would be if you hadn’t invested.

 Strategies for Mitigating Market Risk